Sunxkissed/Sunxkissed.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Fan Xu, currently a third-year master's student at the University of Science and Technology of China (USTC).
 Before that, I received my bachelor's degree from Dalian Universuty of Technology in 2022.
-My research interest includes AI4Science, graph representation learning, and large language model.
+My research interest includes AI4Science, spatiotemporal dynamics modeling, graph representation learning, and large language model.
 Feel free to contact me for communication and collaboration!